Jaws in Japan

 Jaws in Japan (also titled Psycho Shark) is a 2009 Japanese horror film directed by John Hijiri and written by Yasutoshi Murakawa, starring Nonami Takizawa, Airi Nakajima, and Megumi Haruno.
 Despite its title, the film has no connection with the 1975 Steven Spielberg film Jaws in terms of its plot or its production.
-The film has received many negative reviews, it being a low-budget film.
+The film was not received well, likely due to its poor production value.

 Plot

 On the coast off of a private beach on a tropical island, a huge shark is waiting for his prey.
 Young college students Miki and Mai arrive on the island but are unable to find a hotel in which to stay.
 Both the young women soon find out that something is seriously wrong after they find a hotel and spend some time there happily filming each other, using video cameras offered by the hotel to guests, yet Miki discovers material filmed by a previous occupant.
 Dream sequences and actual events become intermingled as Miki realizes that a human serial killer is on the loose as well as finding herself and her friend attacked by a gigantic, almost whale-sized shark.
 Despite both the movie's Japanese and US titles, the vast majority of the scenes consist of either the girls playing together in bikinis or of them examining materials that have been recorded.
 Whether or not the killer shark actually exists or is a metaphorical device relating to the human serial killer discovered by Miki in the hotel room recording is left unexplained.